Will's avatar

 A rather French week 31 August 2013

 I recently spent a week in France as part of a holiday with some of my family.
 Renting houses for a couple of weeks in France or Italy each summer has almost become a bit of a tradition, and it’s good to have a relax and a catch-up for a few days.
-They have been the first proper few days (other than the decking-building adventure back in March) I have had away from University in 2013, so I felt it was well-deserved!
+They have been the first proper few days … Read more (2 minute read)

 Decking Building 30 March 2013